artist Hershell West with some of his art work

 Hershell West teaching at-risk youth

 Hershell West is well known in the San Francisco Bay Area as a painter, a muralist (both for his own commissions and as chief assistant to muralist John Wehrle), and a teacher of at-risk youth.
-He has also been very active in supporting the arts, serving as president of several civic arts & cultural commissions, as president of the board of important arts organizations, and the like.
+Particularly successful as a teacher, he came up with new ways to connect with these youth.

 Born in the segregated South, West got his training in art at the University of South Florida where he also discovered his love for using art as a way to engage with society.
 He painted the first mural commissioned by the city of Tampa, and later executed several others before moving to the San Francisco Bay Area, where he has lived ever since.